dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 by any method marked with {:test}.
 The intention is to check coverage of the programmed unit tests.
 The warning only appears when using `/testContracts:TestedExterns` with the legacy CLI.
-It is likely to be removed in a future version of dafny.
+It is likely to be removed in a future version of `dafny`.

 <!-- ./DafnyCore/Resolver/PrintEffectEnforcement.cs-->